-For prospective applicants wishing to start a PhD in our group in 2025/26, there are two possibilities to receive a fully-funded doctoral position.
+For prospective applicants wishing to start a PhD in our group in 2025/26, there are a few possibilities to receive a fully-funded doctoral position.

-Studentships funded by the School of Mathematics and Physical Sciences through its EPSRC Doctoral Landscape Award.
+Studentships funded by the School of Mathematics and Physical Sciences through its EPSRC Doctoral Landscape Award (DLA).

 One studentship under the supervision of Marco Fazzi funded by his Lectureship startup package of the Faculty of Science.

-The EPSRC studentships can fund PhD projects under the supervision of any member of staff in our group, and they include a stipend and support for travel and research training.
-Furthermore, all studentships cover the amount of home-level fees (applicable to long-term residents of the United Kingdom and the Republic of Ireland) and a selected, limited number of the EPSRC studentships account also for the full amount of overseas fees (applicable to international applicants).
+The EPSRC DLA studentships and the Derek Collins Studentship in Applied Mathematics can fund PhD projects under the supervision of any member of staff in our group, and they include a stipend and support for travel and research training.
+Furthermore, all studentships cover the amount of home-level tuition fees (applicable to nationals or long-term residents of the United Kingdom and the Republic of Ireland).

 Feel free to have a look at our research interests and members section to choose potential supervisor(s).
 Informal enquiries from interested candidates can be sent to Andrea Brini.

 The FoS studentship will be under the supervision of Marco Fazzi.
-Prospective students with both "home" (long-term residents of the United Kingdom and the Republic of Ireland) and "overseas" status (everybody else) for tuition fee purposes can normally be considered.
+Prospective students with both home (nationals or long-term residents of the United Kingdom and the Republic of Ireland) and overseas status (everybody else) for tuition fee purposes can normally be considered.
 Please contact Marco Fazzi for any questions.

 The Leverhulme studentship will be under the supervision of Albrecht Klemm for PhD work on the Leverhulme Trust project Quantum geometry and arithmetics.
 This position is only available for students having "home status" for tuition fee purposes (long-term residents of the United Kingdom and the Republic of Ireland).
 Please contact Albrecht Klemm for any questions.